YuToutCourt/ZhonyaS/README.md

 - [ ] Refactor the codebase for better maintainability (using MVC pattern)
 - [ ] Complete the team creation
+- [ ] Docker of the backend, frontend and database
 - [ ] Create matchup between teams (IA analysis)
 - [ ] Update frontend
 - [ ] Add OAuth integration